billbreit/BitWiseApps/README.md

 #### bitwise/lib directory >

 A base of common core Python/MicroPython libraries, slowly enlarging.
-Note: this directory is in the default sys.path for micropython, the 'micropythonic standard'.
+Note: the '/lib' directory is in the default sys.path for micropython, the 'micropythonic standard'.

 Most programs run in a small memory footprint, a base of about 40K, usable on anything from Raspberry Pi Pico and ESP32 microcontrollers to ... who knows what ( Windows and Linux, not sure about Mac ).